 Check out the $45 plan at Straight Talk.

-14. A food subscription that provides all the ingredients you need and cuts down on food waste.
+14. A food subscription to provide all the ingredients you need and cut down on food waste.

 16. A small chest freezer to stock up on amazing grocery deals.

 "I bought a cheapo little chest freezer so I could stock up a little extra when meat went on sale.
 Then I learned to buy bulk fresh fruit when it was cheap and in season and freeze it for breakfast smoothies.
 Eventually I managed to cut my food budget for five by 20% *and* we eat healthier!
 Pro tip I learned from a friend's misfortune: Buy a freezer alert thermometer!
 They are less than $20 and will alert you to a power outage *before* everything spoils." —Kathleen Hoskey, Facebook

 17. A slow cooker that'll make buying (and cooking!) in bulk more logical.

 18. A menstrual cup so buying expensive tampons and pads can be a thing of the past.

 19. Reusable grocery bags that will save you a lot of cents (while saving the environment).

 "Here, the plastic/paper bags costs money (25–50 cents each) so over the years I've probably saved $200–300, and cloth doesn't dig in as hard on your hands." —Emma Cha Black, Facebook